IBM/containerization-for-sap-s4hana/README.md

 After image build, the three images are stored in the local podman registry of your build machine.
-In order to make them usable in your cluster you have to push them to the local registry of your cluster.
+In order to make them usable in your cluster you have to push them to the local cluster registry.

 - Run